Sanctions and Asset-Freezing

 (b) if

-neither the UK nor the EU has implemented the resolution, of whether there is
+the UK has not implemented the resolution, of whether there is some reason to

-some reason to implement the resolution in Jersey despite any apparent reason
+implement the resolution in Jersey despite any apparent reason for the UK not

 (4) A final UN